 A recent single-car crash in Stockton caused fatal injuries to one of the car’s passengers.
 Passengers who are injured as the result of negligent or reckless actions by the driver of their vehicle may be able to pursue a claim for damages against that driver, though the driver may argue that the passenger was partially responsible for the accident.
-Learn more about the crash and driver liability for passenger injuries below, and contact a Stockton personal injury lawyer for immediate assistance after a crash.
+Learn more about the crash and driver liability for passenger injuries below, and contact a Sutter Creek personal injury lawyer for immediate assistance after a crash.

 Single-vehicle rollover accident results in fatal injuries for passenger